Quirine Eijkman | Researcher | Research group Access to Justice

 Professor

 Quirine Eijkman is Professor of Access to Justice at the Research Centre for Social Innovation.
-She focuses on social issues relating to (digital) access to justice and legal self-sufficiency.
+She is the former deputy President & Commissioner of the Netherlands Institute for Human Rights, Her research group focuses on social issues relating to (digital) access to justice, legal self-sufficiency, integrityy and accountability for security.

-Before Eijkman worked as the deputy President & Commissioner of the Netherlands Institute for Human Rights (former Equal Treatment Commission), senior researcher & lecturer of the Institute of Security & Global Affairs (ISGA) Leiden University, head of Political Affairs and Press Information Office at Amnesty International Netherlands, the Advisory Council on International Affairs (AIV), the Netherlands Red Cross and Utrecht University.
+Before Eijkman worked as a senior researcher & lecturer of the Institute of Security & Global Affairs (ISGA) Leiden University, head of Political Affairs and Press Information Office at Amnesty International Netherlands, the Advisory Council on International Affairs (AIV), the Netherlands Red Cross and Utrecht University.
 In 2007, she obtained a PhD from Utrecht University’s Faculty of Law for her legal-sociological thesis about public security, police reforms and human rights implementation in Costa Rica.
 She studied Criminal Law and International Law at VU Amsterdam, where she graduated in 2001.

-Quirine Eijkman is a member of the Member Advisory Board Dutch Legal Aid Board (RVR), the and of the Supervisory Board ZAAM Interdenominational Secondary Education 23 schools in Amsterdam, Zaandam and Monnickendam.
-In addition, she is a Member of the National Integrity Committee and the independent Integrity Committee of the ministry of Health, Integrity and Sport.
+Quirine is a member of the Member Advisory Board Dutch Legal Aid Board (RVR), the State Integrity Committee and of the Supervisory Board ZAAM Interdenominational Secondary Education (23 schools in Amsterdam, Zaandam and Monnickendam).
+In addition, she is a Member of the independent Integrity Committee of the ministry of Health, Integrity and Sport and the deputy president of the Inappropriate Behavior Complaints Committee.
+The Hague University of Applied Sciences.
 She has extensive experience with developing and teaching curricula in the field of Human Rights and Security & Rule of Law for bachelor’s and master’s degree programs.

 Fields of expertise